 - Apply Vaseline or moisturizer around your hairline and ears to prevent skin staining.

 - Put on gloves and drape an old shirt around your shoulders to protect your clothes.

 - If you’re using a semi-permanent ash dye, shampoo and towel dry your hair before application.

-- Pop on a processing cap and wait the recommended time listed on the packaging.
-Rinse thoroughly afterwards.
+- Pop on a processing cap and wait for the recommended time listed on the packaging.
+Rinse thoroughly afterward.

 Be sure to deep condition after dying since the process is very drying.
 Take good care of those locks!